syeninfo/syengine/README.md

 Stop script execution until space or mouse (next button) pressed, or selection (mouse or buttons 1,2,3,4)

-If use *noclear* to continue dialog without clear
+If use *noclear* to continue dialog without clear old message

 **#pause**